symbiosika/fastapp-framework/README.md

 ## Requirements a very later version (Only ideas)

+- [ ] Limited Time-Usage Tokens for all URLs (to give users without accout access to may do some action) -> redirect to login must include the original page as "redirectTo==xxx"
 - [ ] Use Telegram to interact with the App
 - [ ] Auth0 Login (Cloud)
 - [ ] Give each prompt template a "toString()" method for the result with Placeholders.
 To give back a good predefined result.